 9 Most Common Email/Phishing Scams

-There are countless examples of email phishing out there, so many that we could never identify all of them for you.
+There are countless examples of email phishing, so many that we could never identify all of them for you.
 However, we can point out some of the most common, as well as some of their characteristics, so that you can get better at spotting them and knowing when not to click.

 Here are the nine most common:

-Who is more trustworthy then the federal government?
+Who is more trustworthy than the federal government?
 Well... maybe that's not the best question.
 But regardless of your politics, we still tend to think of the government as a safe space, one that can't be hacked.
 Yet this is simply wrong.
-Emails go out all the time designed to look as though they are from a government agency, most often the FBI or Medicare, and they are designed to trick you into giving away your personal information.
+Emails are designed to look like they are from a government agency, most often the FBI or Medicare, and they are designed to trick you into giving away your personal information.

 These phishing emails are exceptionally dangerous because they often ask for your most important information, such as your social security number, and because the email appears to come from the government, we are more likely to give this information away.

-Common scams include telling you that you have been put under investigation for "downloading illegal files," or that you need to update a government account with your correct information.
-However, when the government needs you to do something important, they typically send you a letter in the mail.
-If you've signed up for paperless communications, then check to make sure the suspicious email is coming from the same sender as previous messages.
-You can also contact the agency directly to verify if the email you've received is real.
+Common scams include telling you that you have been investigated for "downloading illegal files" or that you need to update a government account with your correct information.
+However, when the government requires you to do something important, they typically send you a letter in the mail.
+If you've signed up for paperless communications, check to ensure the suspicious email is coming from the same sender as previous messages.
+You can also contact the agency directly to verify if your email is real.

 Fake Tax Emails

-Along similar lines, hackers will prey upon people's fear of making a mistake on their taxes to get your personal information and rob you.
-These emails are much more common around tax time (early Spring), and they usually say one of two things: you're being audited and you need to submit information; or, you've been pre-approved for an early refund.
+Similarly, hackers will prey upon people's fear of making a mistake on their taxes to get your personal information and rob you.
+These emails are much more common around tax time (early Spring), and they usually say one of two things: you're being audited and need to submit information, or you've been pre-approved for an early refund.

 The early refund ploy is a classic example of something being too good to be true, so be skeptical if you receive a message of this nature.
 And if you're being audited, the IRS will communicate with you in some other way besides a quick email.

-Plus, getting audited is a really big deal, so if you do get a message saying this is about to happen, the first thing you should do is get in touch with the IRS.
+Getting audited is a huge deal, so if you get a message saying this is about to happen, you should first get in touch with the IRS.
 If it's real, they will most definitely know about it, and if it's fake, this will save you the trouble that comes with falling for a phishing attack.

 This particular scam is troubling because it plays on our natural desire to help other people.
-These emails will come from someone claiming to be in a desperate situation who needs your help.
-Sometimes they come from strangers, but other times are sent by people you know whose account has been hacked.
+These emails will come from someone claiming to be in a desperate situation that needs your help.
+Sometimes they come from strangers, but others are sent by people you know whose account has been hacked.
 Yet no matter what, they will ask you for one thing: money.

-Sometimes they will directly request you wire them some money, but in other cases they will ask you to book them a hotel room or buy them a plane ticket.
-They will typically tell you some sort of sob story about how they had been robbed, or how they lost their wallet, and now have no money to return home to safety.
+Sometimes they will directly request you wire them some money, but in other cases, they will ask you to book them a hotel room or buy them a plane ticket.
+They will typically tell you some sob story about how they had been robbed or how they lost their wallet and now have no money to return home to safety.
 They may ask you to send them your credit card information, or they may send you a link to click on.
 Either way, don't do it.